michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

-    It's common in the Slavic language family to have pairs of languages which are so similar that, for short titles or slogans in particular, it can genuinely be both.
+    It’s common in the Slavic language family to have pairs of languages which are so similar that, for short texts like titles or slogans, it can genuinely be both.
 Czech and Slovak, for example.

   </details>

 - Languages that have similar names are similar.

   <details>
     <summary>Explain...</summary>

-    Slovak and Slovene have similar names and, even though they belong to the same language family (Slavic), they aren't really all that similar, they're not even mutually understandable (not “out of the box” anyway) and the populations that speak them aren't geographical neighbours.
+    Slovak and Slovene have similar names and, even though they belong to the same language family (Slavic), they aren’t really all that similar, they’re not even mutually understandable (not “out of the box” anyway) and the populations that speak them aren’t geographical neighbours.

     Same for Serbian (the language Serbia) and Sorbian (a minority language in east Germany).